What are the most laid-back cat breeds you can find?

 They stick close to their owner and thrive when they’re the center of attention.

 As a whole, Korats don’t do well in a loud environment.
 They prefer quiet homes where they can cuddle with their owners as much as possible.
-Since they have short coats, they’re a breed that doesn’t shed much.
+Since they have short coats, they’re cats that dont shed hair much.

 #6 Selkirk Rex